Dashora7/DeepLesion-Segmentation-with-TensorFlow-Python/README.md

 This code is meant to be used with DeepLesion data and TensorFlow Object Detection API in Python.

-Train_test_split can be used to split the available CSV data into two data sets
+Train_test_split can be used to split the available CSV data into two data sets.
+To split the images, use image_split.

 Image Resizer is set to resize to 512x512 to ensure stable dimensionality for CNN flow.